Space-time regions of high baryon density and baryon stopping in heavy-ion collisions: 3FD simulations

 As seen from Fig. \ref{fig:nB_vs_t}, the baryon stopping in the central region is achieved shortly before reaching the maximal baryon density at $\sqrt{s_{NN}}<$ 20 GeV.
 These maximal baryon densities are quite high.
 However, these high values are reached only in a small spatial region of the colliding system and for a short time, very short time at the energy of 19.6 GeV, or not that short at lower collision energies.
 The four-volume of Eq. (\ref{V4}) provides a quantitative measure of the space-time region occupied by the dense baryonic matter.
 While Fig. \ref{fig:nB_vs_t} gives an idea of the lifespan of the compressed baryonic matter.

 At collision energy of 39 GeV, the baryon stopping is achieved shortly \textit{after} reaching the maximal baryon density.
-This means that only a part of baryon charge is stopped even in the central region central region of central Au+Au collision.
-Another part passes though the counter-streaming baryon flow and forms a dense baryonic blobs in the fragmentation regions.
-Properties of these baryon-rich fragmentation regions (i.e. the baryonic fireballs) produced in central heavy-ion collisions were discussed long ago \cite{Anishetty:1980zp,Csernai:1984qh,Gyulassy:1986fk,Frankfurt:2002js,Mishustin:2001ib}.
-Interest to this topic was revived \cite{Li:2016wzh,Li:2018ini,Ivanov:2017xee,Ivanov:2018rrb,Kolbe:2020hem}. after proposal \cite{Brodsky:2012vg} to perform experiments at the Large Hadron Collider (LHC) at CERN in the fixed-target mode (AFTER@LHC experiment).
+This means that only a part of baryon charge is stopped even in the central region of central Au+Au collision.
+Another part passes though the counter-streaming baryon flow and forms dense baryonic blobs in the fragmentation regions.
+Properties of these baryon-rich fragmentation regions (i.e. the baryonic fireballs) produced in central heavy-ion collisions have been discussed long ago \cite{Anishetty:1980zp,Csernai:1984qh,Gyulassy:1986fk,Frankfurt:2002js,Mishustin:2001ib}.
+Interest in this topic was revived \cite{Li:2016wzh,Li:2018ini,Ivanov:2017xee,Ivanov:2018rrb,Kolbe:2020hem}. after proposal \cite{Brodsky:2012vg} to perform experiments at the Large Hadron Collider (LHC) at CERN in the fixed-target mode (AFTER@LHC experiment).

 The ultra-relativistic energies are beyond the scope of the present paper.
 However, the important message from those energies is that the kinetically equilibrated baryonic matter may be produced not only in the baryon stopping but also as a result of passing the baryon-rich matter though the interaction region.
 Such kind of partial transparency takes place in peripheral regions of colliding Au+Au nuclei even at $\sqrt{s_{NN}}<$ 20 GeV.
-Therefore, the term ``equilibrated baryonic matter'' will be used for both stopped and passed-though baryonic matter.
+Therefore, the term ``equilibrated baryonic matter'' is used for both stopped and passed-though baryonic matter.

 The baryon stopping depends on the way of implementation of the interfluid friction in the model.
 The 3FD \cite{Ivanov:2005yw,Ivanov:2013wha} assumes that baryons always remain leading particles in elementary interactions, i.e. they always belong to the baryon-rich fluid (p or t) of their origin.
 In terms of continuity equations for the baryon charge, it reads